SUSE/qe-sap-deployment/README.md

 The scripts currently work for the 'azure' provider only.

-To get started you must should create a new `variables.sh`:
+To get started, user must create a new `variables.sh`:

 ```shell
 cp variables.example variables.sh
 ```

-Edit the values of variables.sh to match your configuration.
+Edit the values of `variables.sh`:

 * PROVIDER : one of the folders in the terraform folder
 * REG_CODE : SCC registration code used in the `registration.yaml` playbook
 * EMAIL : email address used in the registration.yaml playbook
 * SAPCONF : true/false

-Copy the `terraform.tfvars.example` of the provided of your choice and configure it.
+Copy the `terraform.tfvars.example` of the provided of choice and configure it.

 ```shell
 cp terraform/azure/terraform.tfvars.example terraform/azure/terraform.tfvars